GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Evaluation

 \subsubsection{Usability and Usefulness}

+\qw{We analyzed interview data following established qualitative analysis procedures, applying open coding and axial coding from grounded theory~\cite{strauss_corbin_1990} to identify emergent themes and patterns in user experiences.}

 Overall, participants stated that \name\ addresses a strong demand for visualization when learning GNNs.
 For example, TA6 stated \textit{``unlike images that look like grids, the unique structure of graph makes it hard to imagine how the data flows through the model... definitely a very useful visualization''}.
 TA5 emphasized the importance of visual aids in GNN learning, stating, \textit{``understanding the core message passing steps of GNNs is pretty visual.
 I used to reference the animation in this distill.pub article (Sanchez-Lengeling~\etal~\cite{sanchez-lengeling2021gentle}) a lot when explaining things (to students)''}.
 S2 reported \textit{``You guys are more interactive, more comprehensive (compared with \cite{sanchez-lengeling2021gentle})...I think it's pretty helpful, for sure''}.
-TA7 commented \textit{``I think this is the best tool out there for learning graph neural network''}.
+TA7 commented \textit{``I think this is the best tool out there for learning GNNs''}.
+Most of the participants (11/14) were able to conduct the free exploration without asking questions or referring to the manual.

-Most of the participants (11/14) were able to conduct the free exploration without asking the interviewer questions or referring to the manual.
-Two participants sought clarification on the visual encoding to confirm their interpretation of the adjacency matrix, which was correct.
-Even though some participants initially expressed confusion about certain interactions (\eg, saying \textit{``Wait, what does this mean?''} or repeatedly hovering over specific areas), they were able to resolve these issues independently.
-For example, after asking a question, TA5 immediately followed by \textit{``Oh, I see now, it means the neighbor sampling.
-That is nice'',} before the interviewer had a chance to intervene.

-This overall positive attitude is also reflected in the post-study questionnaires, as shown in \autoref{fig:users-chart}.
-On a 7-point Likert scale, all average ratings are above or equal to six.
-Notably, three participants mentioned that they would be continuing as TAs in the upcoming semester and asked permission to use \name\ for the students.